neonevm/neon-evm.docs/docs/to_be_redistributed/how_to_guides/deploy_contract.md

 </div>

 **Step 2**
-On the upper left part of the Remix interface add the new file and enter the file name you want.
-In the new file paste your smart contract code.
+On the upper left part of the Remix interface, add the new file and enter the file name you want.
+In the new file, paste your smart contract code.

 <div class='neon-img-width-600' style={{textAlign: 'center'}}>